alkamauss/content/README.md

-# Content Repository for DevMauss
+# Content Repository for Alchemauss

 Home to all content in mauss.dev.